allan-bonadio/squishy_electron_4/docGen/docSrc/gettingStarted/gettingStarted.md

 # Getting Started

 Squishy Electron simulates an electron, in its microscopic behavior.
-To begin integration, click on the Start button.
+To begin integration, click on the Start button in the lower left corner of the Electron Wave box.

 <img src=overallApp.png />